-Through this article I'm going to explore ten of the most exciting schools and courses available online right now, tackling a wide range of subjects to give you a feel for the potential open to you.
+Through this article we'll explore 10 of the most exciting schools and courses available online right now, tackling a wide range of subjects to give you a feel for the potential open to you.

-Whether you aspire to work as a concept artist or 3D modeller in the games industry, a matte painter or animator for films, or a freelance illustrator who gets to paint monsters all day long, whilst still in your pants, there's an online school for you.
-Hopefully, the selection will help you pick a path that best suits your personal goals and budget, supplementing existing studies or creating a plan for you to follow from beginning to end.
+Whether you aspire to work as a concept artist or 3D modeller in the games industry, a matte painter or animator for films, or a freelance illustrator who gets to paint monsters all day long while still in your pants, there's an online school for you.
+Hopefully, this selection will help you pick a path that best suits your personal goals and budget, supplementing existing studies or creating a plan for you to follow from beginning to end.

 Schoolism has rapidly become one of the best-known online art schools.
-This is thanks in part to its prolific founder (Bobby Chiu being a well-known and supremely well-respected artist himself), and the diverse team of instructors it's collected.
-The roster includes the likes of Craig Mullins, Daisuke "Dice" Tsutsumi, Iain McCaig, Nathan Fowkes and other titans of the entertainment industry.
+This is thanks in part to its prolific founder Bobby Chiu being a well-known and supremely well-respected artist himself, and the diverse team of instructors it has collected.
+The roster includes the likes of Craig Mullins, Terryl Whitlatch, Nathan Fowkes and other titans of the entertainment industry.

-Schoolism operates around a one-year subscription model for $144/£102.
+Schoolism operates around a one-year subscription model for $29.95 per month.
 Within that year you're able to work on a single course, but have the option to switch at any time for a minimal fee.
 It's a smart system that enables the student to cover several topics within that year if they have time available and are able to work efficiently.
-It's also possible to receive video feedback from the tutor directly, but this costs $998/£706 and positions are limited.
+It's also possible to receive video feedback from the tutor directly, but this costs $998 per year, and positions are limited.